parallelworks/test-workflow-action/README.md

 2. GitHub, by default does not allow users to use their PAT to add `.github/workflows/main.yaml`.
 Either add this permission to your PAT via your account's `Settings` > `Developer Settings` > `Personal Access Tokens`, selecting your PAT, and checking the workflow box or use an SSH key.
 An easy alternative is to use the GitHub GUI to add actions by clicking on the `Actions` tab for your repository and then clicking on the `set up a workflow yourself ->` link.
+This issue is purely permission to **add** an action to a repository - once that permission is added, a standard PAT (without any special GitHub workflow permission) can still make pushes to the repository, and if the action is already set up to run on a push, then those actions will be executed.